 Besides Classical Nahuatl, systems in which verbs and nouns are syntactically interchangeable have also been described for other languages of the Americas, such as Salishan languages (e.g. Jelinek & Demers 1994), Mayan (Vapnarsky 2013), Tupi-Guaranian languages (da Cruz & Praça 2019), or Movima (Haude 2019), but also beyond, as for Tagalog (Himmelmann 1991; Himmelmann 2008) or Khoekhoe (Hahn 2014).
+This is usually not because linguists have actively looked for languages of this type; rather, such systems are difficult to describe with traditional notions such as "noun phrase", "headless relative clause", or "conversion".
+Allowing for the syntactic function of a word to be independent of its lexical category is perceived as doing more justice to the system than assuming a zero copula, zero nominalization, or zero relativization.

-Omnipredicativity has sometimes been understood in the literature as implying that a language lacks lexical categories (Evans & Osada 2005; Beck 2013) or that all its content words are verbs (Bisang 2013).
-Yet, even though the tendency is to reduce the distance between lexical classes, omnipredicativity does not imply noun/verb indistinction.
-Rather, the syntactic flexibility of nouns and verbs contributes to the information-structuring potential that is central to an omnipredicative system (Launey 2004: 49, 69).
+Omnipredicativity has sometimes been understood in the literature as implying that a language of this type must lack lexical categories (Evans & Osada 2005; Beck 2013) or that all its content words are verbs (Bisang 2013).
+However, by definition (Launey 2004: 49), omnipredicativity does not necessarily imply that an omnipredicative language lacks a nounverb distinction or that its lexicon consists of verbs rather than nouns.
+Rather, the lexical category to which a content word belongs is simply not relevant for its syntactic possibilities.
+Syntactic flexibility of nouns and verbs can even contribute to the information-structuring potential that is central to an omnipredicative system (Launey 2004: 49, 69).
 As illustrated by the translation, the construction in (1b) is pragmatically marked: placing a noun in predicate position ('It is N') and a verb in the referring one ('the one who Vs') leads to a focus reading of the noun, similar to an English cleft.